How to enjoy Easter Week in Granada?

 Palm Sunday

-Holy Week in Granada starts with this day which celebrates the entry of Jesus Christ into Jerusalem, where the locals received him with palms and olive branches.
-Hence you will see the streets full of palms and the locals holding them.
-In addition, there are also processions and special masses where the branches are blessed.
+Holy Week in Granada starts with this day in which the entrance of Jesus Christ into Jerusalem is celebrated, where the locals received him with palms and olive branches.
+That is why you see the streets full of palms and the locals holding them.
+In addition, there are also processions and special masses where the bouquets are blessed.

 Easter Monday and Tuesday

-On Monday there are five brotherhoods that take to the streets to procession.
-And among them is one of the oldest in the city, the Christ of St. Augustine.
-On Tuesday, on the other hand, there are four.
+On Monday, five brotherhoods take to the streets to process.
+And among them is one of the oldest in the city, the Cristo de San Agustín.
+On Tuesday, however, there are four.

 All of them begin their processions early in the afternoon, between four and six o’clock, and finish late at night, and may even finish the route at one o’clock in the morning.